MansurIsakov/web-projects/bankistApp/README.md

 # 💸 bankistApp

-Web application of the company "BANKIST" where the customers can make transitions and control their money.
+Web application of the company "BANKIST" where the customers can make transitions and control their money.<br>
 __🖥 Demo - https://bankistapp-mansur.netlify.app/__